Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Toeplitz momentary symbols: definition, results, and limitations

-where, for every n, $T_n(f)$ is a Toeplitz matrix generated by $f$, $N_n$ is a small norm matrix, and $R_n$ is a low-rank matrix.
+\end{linenomath*} where, for every n, $T_n(f)$ is a Toeplitz matrix generated by $f$, $N_n$ is a small norm matrix, and $R_n$ is a low-rank matrix, in the sense that its rank divided by the size tends to zero as the matrix size tends to infinity.

 For clarity in this section we consider the the sequences only in the unilevel, scalar form (\ref{eq:sequence}).
-However, the following theory holds also for more general sequences. {It can be easily generalized to circulant sequences, where instead of $T_n(f)$ we consider circulant matrices $C_n(f)$, as in definition (\ref{def:Cir}).
-Moreover, we can also consider sequences generated by a} multivate and matrix-valued generating function $\mathbf{f}$, $\{T_{\mathbf{n}}(\mathbf{f})\}_\mathbf{n}$, or matrices with generating function associated with diagonal sampling matrices $D_n(a)$, see \textbf{GLT1}.
-Also, algebraic combinations (addition, multiplication, and inversion) of different sequences $\{X_n\}_n$ are valid.
+However, the following theory holds also for more general sequences.
+It can be easily generalized to circulant sequences, where instead of $T_n(f)$ we consider circulant matrices $C_n(f)$, as in Definition \ref{def:Cir}, but with the restriction to $f$ trigonometric polynomial or by considering the Frobenius optimal approximation with no restriction on the symbol (see the discussion in \cite[Remark 0.1]{GLT-LAA2}.
+Moreover, we can also consider sequences generated by a multivariate and matrix-valued generating function $\mathbf{f}$, $\{T_{\mathbf{n}}(\mathbf{f})\}_\mathbf{n}$.
+Also, algebraic combinations (addition, multiplication, and inversion) of different GLT matrix sequences $\{X_n\}_n$ are valid and this is due to the $*$-algebra nature of GLT matrix sequences.
+Finally, we highlight that future attention will be given to the matrix sequences involving also diagonal sampling matrices $D_n(a)$, $a : [0, 1]^d \rightarrow \mathbb{C}$ (see {\textbf{GLT3}}), that will permit us to treat also variable coefficient matrix sequences: in the current paper we restrict our attention to the GLT matrix sequences generated only by Toeplitz matrix sequences with $L^1$ generating functions and zero-distributed matrix sequences and this means that we are considering a closed $*$-subalgebra of the general GLT class.

 As described in Section \ref{sec:introduction:background} the generating function for a sequence of Toeplitz matrices $\{T_n(f)\}_n$ is $f$.
 The matrix sequences $\{N_n\}_n$ and $\{R_n\}_n$ are small norm and low-rank matrix sequences in the sense described by the items in {\textbf{GLT4}}.
-In particular, we highlight that in the GLT setting a small norm matrix sequence $\{N_n\}_n$ consists of matrices of the form $g(n)T_n(f)$, where $g(n)$ is a function depending on $n$ such that $g(n)>g(n+1)$, i.e., $g(n)\to 0$ as $n\to \infty$. {In our setting we want to consider sequences $\{X_n\}_n$ where three possibilities for the function $g(n)$ are admissible. }